 Access for Guide, Service, Support and Therapy Dogs.
-These are NOT pets or petting animals, BUT highly specialized and professionally trained assistive animals which provide assistance to people with, but not limited to, vision and hearing and intellectual impairments.
-These assistive animals are to be allowed access to all areas within the built-environment and transport sectors when accompanied by their respective handlers.
+These are NOT pets or petting animals, BUT highly specialized and professionally trained assistance animals which provide assistance to persons with, but not limited to, vision and hearing and intellectual impairments.
+These registered and certified assistance animals are to be allowed access to all areas within the built-environment, outdoor and transport sectors when accompanied by their respective owners / handlers.

 If you believe that you have been discriminated against due to Denied Access For Guide, Service And Therapy Dogs, please feel free to fill out and submit our Disability Discrimination Complaint (DDC) Form, which we will review, then take to the relevant authororities.

 You can also read the information and follow the links below the form to find out more about Guide, Service And Therapy Dogs and the companies and organisations that can assist you in South Africa.